Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Methodology

 \textbf{Problem Definition}.
 Let $\mathcal{X}$ be the input (feature) space and $\mathcal{Y}$ the target (label) space.
 We define $\hat{\mathcal{D}}^S$ and $\hat{\mathcal{D}}^T$ as the sets corresponding to the source and target domains.
 Specifically, $\hat{\mathcal{D}}^{S}=\{\hat{\mathcal{D}}^{S}_m\}_{m=1}^{N_s}$, where each $\hat{\mathcal{D}}^{S}_m$ denote a distribution over the input space $\mathcal{X}$, and $N_s$ is the total number of source domains.
 For each source domain, $\hat{\mathcal{D}}^S_m=\{(\mathbf{x}_i,y_i)\}_{i=1}^{N^s_m}$, where $(\mathbf{x}_i, y_i)$ denotes a data sample consisting of an input image $\mathbf{x}_i$ and its corresponding label $y_i$.
 The unseen target domains are similarly defined as $\hat{\mathcal{D}}^T=\{\hat{\mathcal{D}}^T_m\}_{m=1}^{N_t}$.
 The objective of DG is to construct a model $\phi_{\theta}(\cdot)$ capable of achieving robust performance on target domains, utilizing only one or multiple source domain data during training.
 The key challenge is to mitigate the domain discrepancies between the source and target data distribution.
 Note that, this study is specifically validated on the task of image classification.

-\textbf{Overall Framework of our proposed PADG.} The overall framework of our PADG is illustrated in Fig.~\ref{fig:example}.
-The PADG consists of a two-stage training phase, corresponding to Cross-Modal Prompt Disentanglement module (CMD) and Worst Explicit Representation Alignment module (WERA).
-Furthermore, the PADG consist a additional inference phase called Domain-Specific Prototype Learning (DSPL).
-Specifically, we first propose CMD to achieve disentanglement in both text and image side.
-Our CMD consists of two sub-modules: GPT-Assist Text Disentanglement (GAT) and Image Disentanglement Guided by Text (IMT).
-The process of GAT in Fig.~\ref{fig:example} (A.1) entails training both domain-invariant and domain-specific textual embeddings, which subsequently serve as the guidance for disentangled visual representations in IMT, as shown in Fig.~\ref{fig:example} (A.2).
-In the second training phase, we adopt the WERA to create diverse challenge distributions under the current model.
-By aligning the original and novel distributions, we can characterize the various style discrepancies to enhance the invariance of the disentangled visual representations, as illustrated in Fig.~\ref{fig:example} (B).
-Finally, in Fig.~\ref{fig:example} (C), domain-specific prediction is effectively leveraged to combine with domain-invariant prediction for the final inference.
-In this way, our proposed PADG method can capture both the domain-specific and domain-invariant knowledge through our framework.
+\textbf{Overall Framework of our proposed PADG.} The framework of our PADG is shown in Fig.~\ref{fig:example}.
+PADG comprises two training stages, Cross-Modal Prompt Disentanglement (CMD) and Worst Explicit Representation Alignment (WERA), followed by an additional inference stage, Domain-Specific Prototype Learning (DSPL).
+Specifically, as shown in Fig.~\ref{fig:example} (A), CMD is designed to achieve disentanglement in both the textual and visual modalities.
+It consists of two sub-modules: GPT-Assist Text Disentanglement (GAT), which learns domain-invariant and domain-specific textual embeddings, and Image Disentanglement Guided by Text (IMT), which leverages these textual embeddings to guide the separation of visual representations.
+In the second training stage, illustrated in Fig.~\ref{fig:example} (B), WERA generates diverse, challenging distributions by constructing worst-case samples under the current model and aligns visual representations between the original and transformed distributions, thereby enhancing the cross-domain invariance of the learned features.
+Finally, in the inference stage shown in Fig.~\ref{fig:example} (C), DSPL employs a prototype-based ensemble strategy that integrates domain-specific predictions with domain-invariant ones to produce the final output.
+Through this framework, PADG effectively captures and combines both domain-invariant and domain-specific knowledge, leading to more robust and generalized representations.